Universal Private Estimators: Introduction

 \subsubsection{Variance Estimation}

 For variance estimation, we first use the standard technique of randomly pairing up the elements in $D$.
 For each pair $(X, X')$, compute $Z=(X-X')^2$, and let $H=\{Z_1,Z_2,\cdots,Z_{n/2}\}$ be the resulting $Z$'s.
 Since $\E[Z]=2\sigma^2$, the problem boils down to estimating $\E[Z]$.
 As our mean estimator is universal, we can apply it directly without worrying about the distribution of $Z$.
-In fact, the algorithm is simpler: Since the sampling error for estimating $\E[Z]$ is proportional to $\sqrt{\mu_4} \ge \sigma^2 = {1\over 2}\E[Z]$, when trying to find a range to enclose $\E[Z]$, we only need to find its (approximate) width while its location can be simply set to the origin.
+In fact, the algorithm is even simpler, since the range of $Z$ is zero-centered thus easier to find.
+The following is our main result on universal variance estimation: